bdoms/gae_deploy/readme.md

 There is an example provided, `deploy.yaml`, which you can use to get started by copying and pasting into your application directory and then modifying to suit your needs.

+#### Project

+The `project` directive indicates which project should be updated.
+If a project is not set then your system's default set by `gcloud init` is used.

 #### Git Branches

 The `branches` directive describes how git branches should be deployed.